Are you struggling to meet your mortgage repayments?

 We will consider whether selling the property is the best option to keep your debt at the lowest possible level and this may involve appointing a Receiver of Rent.

-If the decision is made to sell the property CHL will market it as soon as possible for the best available price.
+If the decision is made to sell the property, we will market it as soon as possible for the best available price.

 We will give you reasonable time to take your possessions from your home.
 We will use the money raised from selling your home to pay your mortgage and any other loans or charges against the property.
 If there is any money left over, we will pay it to you.

-What happens if CHL appoints LPA receivers on your Buy to Let property?
+What happens if we appoint LPA receivers on your Buy to Let property?

-- CHL will appoint LPA receivers to manage the property and collect income.
+- We will appoint LPA receivers to manage the property and collect income.